-Leland Clark started high school and discovered that science was an educational discipline, complete with course work, lab sessions and grades.
+Leland C. Clark was born on December 04 in 1918 in Rochester, New York.
+Leland started high school and discovered that science was an educational discipline, complete with course work, lab sessions and grades.
 He attended Antioch College and the University Of Rochester School Of Medicine, where he received his Ph.D. in biochemistry and physiology.
-Very soon he became an assistant professor of biochemistry at Antioch and a research associate and chairman of the biochemistry department at a renowned Institute.
-He also served as a professor of research pediatrics and head of the division of neurophysiology at the Children’s Hospital Research Foundation for a long time.
+He quickly became an assistant professor of biochemistry at Antioch and a research associate and chairman of the biochemistry department at a renowned Institute.

 Contributions and Achievements: